DataDog/datadog-api-client-go/api/v2/datadog/docs/RolesApi.md

 > PermissionsResponse AddPermissionToRole(ctx, roleId, body)

-Grant permission to a role
+Adds a permission to a role.

 ### Example